Justosky/alx-system_engineering-devops/0x00-shell_basics/README.md

 13. 12-file_type               (This script prints the type of the file named iamafile.
 The file iamafile will be in the /tmp directory                                 when we will run your script.
 14. 13-symbolic_link           (This script creates a symbolic link to /bin/ls, named __ls__.
 The symbolic link should be created in                                      the current working directory.
 15.14-copy_html                 (This script  copies all the HTML files from the current working directory to the parent of the working                                   directory, but only copy files that did not exist in the parent of the working directory or were                                           newer than the versions in the parent of the working directory.)
+16. (This is a script script that moves all files beginning with an uppercase letter to the directory /                                     tmp/u.)
 More scripts will be added later.